jupyterlab/benchmarks/docs/source/index.md

 This project goal is a place to make JupyerLab fast.
 For now, the scope is to optimize:

-- Tab loading / switching speed for various content (300-500 ms switch time)
+- Opening a new notebook document.
-- Opening a new document
+- Tab loading and switching speed for various notebook content.
+An acceptable time is 300-500 ms switch time.

 Out of scope (could become later in scope):

-- Initial server start
+- Initial server start.
-- Initial page loading
+- Initial page loading.
-- Build time
+- Build time.
-- Page Save time
+- Page Save time.

 We iterate in steps: